Kuuuube/Artisan_Stock_Checker/README.md

 ### To remove stock checks for specific hardnesses, sizes, or colors:

-Remove them from their respective lists within the functions.
+Remove them from their respective lists within the functions in `artisan_mousepads.py`.
 Check the dictionaries to find what each number checks for.

 For example, to remove the XSoft check from the FX Shidenkai: